Imitrex (Sumatriptan Succinate)

 100mg Tablet

 Prescription required.
 Can not be split.
-Product of UK/EU.
-Shipped from United Kingdom of Great Britain and Northern Ireland.
+Product of Turkey.
+Shipped from Mauritius.
 Imitrex is also marketed internationally under the name Imigran.

 Generic equivalents for Imitrex...
 What are generics?